FFmpeg Subtitles

 )

-The text_to_ass function receives the read order index and text, returning an ASS dialogue line.
+The text_to_ass function takes a read-order index and text, and returns an ASS dialogue line.

 Copying subtitles

-The %subtitle.copy encoder passes through encoded subtitle data without re-encoding.
-This is the only way to handle bitmap-based subtitles (DVD, PGS, DVB) and is also efficient for text-based subtitles when no modification is needed.
+The %subtitle.copy encoder passes encoded subtitle data through without re-encoding.
+It is the only way to handle bitmap-based subtitles (DVD, PGS, DVB) and is also efficient for text-based subtitles when no modification is needed.

 Basic copy